 Regarding the "Remuneration Mix", the Executive Vice President's annual "target" variable remuneration is equal to half of his total annual remuneration (i.e. sum of annual fixed remuneration and short-term variable remuneration) In addition, as stated in the Remuneration Policy, Executive Directors may receive multi-year variable remuneration which, where this entails the delivery of shares or share options or is linked to the share price, must be approved by the General Shareholders' Meeting.
 The related resolution at the Meeting must specify the maximum number of shares that the Executive Directors may receive for participation in that remuneration scheme.
 The scheme may include a deferral period for delivery of the shares, so that the shares are received in instalments over time.
-The Policy also states that Executive Directors may be eligible for extraordinary variable remuneration if, in the opinion of the Board of Directors, they have played a decisive role in transactions that are significant or Opinion of the Bodies of Orlice Cong. and the results of which have a major and positive impact on the Company and its shareholders.
+The Policy also states that Executive Directors may be eligible for extraordinary variable remuneration if, in the opinion of the Board of Directors, they have played a decisive role in transactions that are significant or Opinion of the Bodon of Directors, only have played a decider on Humacology with the significant of the International for OHLA Group and the results of which have a major and positive impact on the Company and its shareholders.
 According to the Remuneration Policy, it is up to the Board of Directors, based on a recommendation by the ARC, to establish the terms and conditions of any such remuneration.
 ACTIONS TAKEN BY THE COMPANY IN RELATION TO THE REMUNERATION SYSTEM TO REDUCE EXPOSURE TO EXCESSIVE RISKS AND ALIGN IT WITH THE LONG-TERM OBJECTIVES, VALUES AND INTERESTS OF THE COMPANY, ACCRUAL PERIOD AND DEFERRAL OF PAYMENT.